xenonview-com/view-java-sdk/README.md

 * Device model (Pixel, iPhone 14, Docker Container, Linux VM, Dell Server, etc.)
 * A software version of your application.

-As an example, let"s say you have an iPhone and Android mobile application and you want to see if an outcome is more successful on one device verse the other.
+As an example, let's say you have an iPhone and Android mobile application and you want to see if an outcome is more successful on one device verse the other.
 You can platform before the section of code that performs that flow.
 After collecting the data, you can filter in the XenonView UI based on each platform to observe the results.